-In response to the number of patients requiring step down facilities rather than acute care, the Trust invested in the conversion of a ward into a therapistled facility for patients on the road to recovery.
-The 20 bed Phoenix Unit, as it was named, opened 5 November 2012.
+In response to the number of patients requiring step down facilities rather than acute care, the Trust invested in the conversion of a ward into a therapist-led facility for patients on the road to recovery.
+The Phoenix Unit, as it was named, opened in 5 November 2012, and has 20 beds.